Stoyan-Bukovich/CloudFlareSync/README.md

 <br /><br />
 **Other limitations**
 ****
 As reported in CloudFlare forum and blog, free accounts no longer can modify or update via API DNS records belonging to any of the following TLD .tk, gq, .cf, .ga, .ml.
+If you want to update any of these and you are on free account, you would need to do it manually from your Dashboard.

 <br /><br />
 **Config.dat file**